 All float glass products comply with ASTM C-1036; tempered and spandrel glass with ASTM C-1048; laminated glass with ASTM C-1172 and mirror with ASTM C-1503.
 Tempered and laminated glass meet ANSI Z97.1 and CSPC 16 CFR 1201, as required by federal, state or local safety glazing codes.
 Glass strength and wind loading are determined in accordance with ASCE 7 and ASTM E1300.

 Our fully tempered glass is tested to comply with the requirements of the SGCC (Safety Glazing Certification Council).

 Our sealed insulating glass units are manufactured with a dual seal of polyisobutylene and silicone.
 Our units are tested to comply with the IGCC’s (Insulating Glass Certification Council) certification requirements.
 We manufacture to Quality Assurance Standards as required by IGCC, which includes compliance with our stringent Quality Assurance Program.
-We offer a warranty on our sealed insulating glass units against manufacturing defects that cause hermetic seal failure for a period of five years from the date of manufacture.
+We offer a warranty on our sealed insulating glass units against manufacturing defects that cause hermetic seal failure for a period of ten years from the date of manufacture.